mayozoz/mayozoz.github.io/content/authors/admin/_index.md

 ## About Me

-Mason Miller is a student studying computer science at the University of Michigan in Ann Arbor.
-His academic interests include operating systems, distributed systems, and networking.
-He conducts operating systems research with The Ordered Systems Lab, aiming to enhance performance and efficiency in system-level programming.
+Mei Yi Yang is a motivated, second-year student studying computer science at the University of Michigan in Ann Arbor.
+She currently works as an Operations Intern at Tencent Cloud, where she develops strategic solutions to increase cloud product gross margins and utilizes AI tools to improve operational efficiency for the CSIG Cloud Product Department.